X64Dbg MCP Server (plugin)

 Clone or fork the project: git clone https://github.com/AgentSmithers/x64DbgMCPServer

-Open the solution and build.
+Open the .sln solution file and build.

-copy the files (DotNetPluginCS\bin\x64\Debug) into the x64DBG plugin (x96\release\x64\plugins) folder to run
+copy the files (x64DbgMCPServer\bin\x64\Debug) into the x64DBG plugin (x96\release\x64\plugins\x64DbgMCPServer) folder to run.

 Start the Debugger, goto plugins -> Click "Start MCP Server"